 When a spam trap receives an email, the sender’s reputation automatically takes a hit.
 This is why it’s important to only email opted-in recipients or people who are verifiably real.

 An email blacklist is a list that identifies senders (or entire domains) that are known to send low-quality and spammy emails.
-Blacklists are used by ISPs and email providers alike, and they share information with one another, so if you end up on Gmail’s blacklist, you’ll likely also end up being blacklisted by third-party email reputation trackers as well.
+ISPs and email providers use blacklists, and they share information with one another, so if you end up on Gmail’s blacklist, you’ll likely also end up being blacklisted by third-party email reputation trackers as well.

 Winding up on an email blacklist is scary, but you can recover.
 Learn how further down in this post!

-If your email bounces, it means that your email was rejected by the target mail server entirely.
+If your email bounces, it means that the target mail server rejected your email entirely.
 Emails can bounce for a number of reasons, including:

 Having emails bounce is normal.
 It happens to regular people all the time—not just companies that send a lot of email outreach.
 Problems with deliverability arise when a higher-than-normal percentage of emails from your domain end up bouncing.
 This may be symptomatic of spam practices at play behind the scenes, like purchasing dated lead lists, sending low-quality messages, or trying to send emails to addresses that don’t exist.